wpearman1996/MARES_database_pipeline/README.md

 The output is a .txt file in the MEGAN_db folder that can be imported into MEGAN (Husson et al. 2007) for taxonomic assignment.

+## Step 6
+If you want to check for contaminants or marine taxa you need the following:
+1) A list of contaminant taxa (this must be in your database, so as a result they should be included in your early taxa.list files
+2) The WoRMS local database

+Then modify lines 5 & 6 to point to the local WoRMS taxonlist, and your contaminant list.
+Also modify lines 10 or 34 to point to the Kraken or Megan output, and finally modify line 24 to the location of the names.dmp file.
+You can then use the *step6_marine_contaminants_checker.R* script on the output of MEGAN and Kraken2, and it will flag potential contaminants (based on a provided list of contaminants) or marine species (Based on the WoRMS local database).
+Please note, not all species of algae are in the local WoRMS download, so algal taxa may not be identified as marine.

 ## Technical Validation